 Retrieving the exit code of CWinThread objects takes an extra step.
 By default, when a CWinThread thread terminates, the thread object is deleted.
 This means you cannot access the m_hThread data member because the CWinThread object no longer exists.
-To avoid this situation, do one of the following:
+To avoid this situation, do one of the following two things:

 Set the m_bAutoDelete data member to FALSE.
 This allows the CWinThread object to survive after the thread has been terminated.
 You can then access the m_hThread data member after the thread has been terminated.
 If you use this technique, however, you are responsible for destroying the CWinThread object as the framework will not automatically delete it for you.
 This is the preferred method.